cliosight/cliosight_templates/overview.md

 ```

 ### Using Reports in Jupyter Notebook <a name="jupyter"></a>
-Public or private datasets are typically downloaded as files on the hard disk of a personal computer, cloud VM or storage attached to a serverless application.
+Public or private datasets are typically downloaded as files on the hard disk of a personal computer, cloud virtual machine or storage attached to a serverless application.
 Data is processed, split and merged accordingly.
 Results can be dumped as a CSV file or plotted on a graph using matplotlib, seaborn etc. Datasets can also be shared using framework libraries like TensorFlow Dataset (TFDS) and `torch.utils.data` in PyTorch.

 Alternatively, reports from different datasources in one or more Cliosight accounts can be used for the same purpose.
 The results of subsequent operations can be pushed back to connected datasources as new reports or as additional records for existing reports.
 This makes creating, updating and sharing datasets more accessible in a collaborative work environment.